ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 Next you will look at the KleidiAI's reference implementation in the example file to understand with the micro-kernels do to accelerate AI inference.
 The reference implementation is easier to understand by looking at the code and functionally equivalent to KleidiAI's actual micro-kernels.
 Links to KleidiAI's specific micro-kernel routines will also be included.

-We'll look at three main routines:
+You will now look at the three main routines:
 1. Quantizing & Packing the RHS matrix
 2. Quantizing & Packing the LHS matrix
 3. Matrix multiplication